benhook1013/space-game/DESIGN.md

   `OffscreenCleanup` mixin.
 Asteroid and enemy spawners place new objects ahead of the player's current heading using this same radius so action stays in front of the ship.
 - A deterministic world-space starfield generates stars per chunk using Poisson-disk sampling seeded by chunk coordinates.
-Low-frequency Simplex noise modulates density to create clusters and voids, and a cached `CustomPainter` renders small circle stars that stay static as the player moves.
+Low-frequency Simplex noise modulates density to create clusters and voids.
+Stars follow a weighted size/brightness distribution with optional subtle colour jitter.
+A cached `CustomPainter` translates by `-playerPosition`, draws faint-to-bright circles and can cache layers with `PictureRecorder` if needed so the field stays static as the player moves.

 ## Assets